D&G Good Food

 On Thursday 20 March we held a food and drink industry stakeholder event, Growing the Local Food Economy - with networking, speakers, industry insights and plenty of discussion to stimulate and generate actions.

-A sister event will be held near Kelso on Thursday 27 March.
+A sister event was held near Kelso on Thursday 27 March.

 We're working towards a Regional Local Food Growth Plan, with a clear pathway for change.